-You may have seen our in-depth guide to the medical conditions which affect older people, now you can find more about Multiple Sclerosis – including the causes, symptoms, treatments and how you can live with the condition.
+You may have seen our in-depth guide to the medical conditions which affect older people.
+Here we will focus on Multiple Sclerosis.
+We will look at the causes, symptoms, treatments, and how you can live with the condition.

 What is Multiple Sclerosis?

-Multiple Sclerosis is a neurological condition which can effect many parts of the human body, including your brain and spinal cord.
-It is a lifelong condition which can cause serious disability issues to those affected.
+Multiple Sclerosis is a neurological condition that can effect many parts of the human body, including your brain and spinal cord.
+It is a lifelong condition that can cause serious disability issues to those affected.

 The MS Society define the condition in the following way: